The Underground Project Space of D Museum

 for young creators

 D Project Space works closely with up-coming young creators: the creators of tomorrow.
-Each year, it selects a number of young creators working in various artistic fields and provides support for their experimental work and creative activity.
-Since its opening in 2012, D Project Space has worked with a total of 31 creative teams, resulting in 32 highly original exhibitions encompassing genres as diverse as installation, interdisciplinary art, media art, photography, architecture, fashion, furniture design, animation, film, literature and music.
-In 2017, D Project Space supports three creative teams – ADER ERROR, Henn KIM, Rala CHOI – offering them the chance to fully develop their creative potentials.
+Each year, it selects a number of young creators working in various artistic fields and provides support for their unique and creative activities.
+Since its opening in 2012, D Project Space has worked with a total of 34 creative teams, resulting in 35 highly original exhibitions encompassing genres as diverse as installation, interdisciplinary art, media art, photography, architecture, fashion, furniture design, animation, film, literature and music.
+In 2018, D Project Space supports two creative teams and offering them the chance to fully develop their creative potentials.
+Visitors are allowed to experience unprecedented artistic practices and new ways of communication that can't be found anywhere else.